South Region Health Concerns

 What is a CASPER?

-How is a CASPER Done?
+How was a CASPER Done?

-Why is a Survey Needed?
+Why was a Survey Needed?

 There has been a long history of cross-border flows containing untreated sewage, sediment, and trash entering the Tijuana River Valley.
 This impacts local recreation, damages sensitive habitats, threatens public health, and causes beach water contact closures.